Architecture of Afghanistan: Timurid architecture

 In 1219, the Ghorid empire was overthrown in Afghanistan with the invasion of the Genghis Khan.
 As well as causing widespread destruction "leaving Afghanistan in ruins", the coming of the Mongols halted the development of new architecture as virtually all artistic activity in the region was eliminated.
 This remained the case until Timur assumed leadership of the Mongols in the late 14th century AD.
 Although subjecting the land to wars similar to those experienced under Genghis, Timur is also accredited with initiating the rebuilding of some of the regions culturally significant urban centres ruined by the Mongol conquest.
 Administration of this did not really occur in Afghanistan until the beginning of the 15th century AD with the reign Timur's son Shah Rukh, where Timur's capital at Samarkand in present-day Uzbekistan served as key inspiration for Shah Rukh's capital at Herat.

 Not much development occurred in the way of architectural form with comparison to design prior to the Mongol invasion.
 Reliance on the dome and iwan for the basis of structural design continued, with some evolutions: for example, the double dome became frequently used, where the iwan developed into a monumental entrance hall.
 Mosques rarely varied from the pre-Mongol design consisting of four iwans and a dome chamber forming the main prayer hall.
-These features accompany an emphasis throughout the Timurid period on giganticism and the conspicuous.
-Evidence of this remains in Samarkand with the colossal mosque of Bibi Khanum, built in honour of Timur's Chinese wife.
+These features accompany an emphasis throughout the Timurid period on gigantisms and the conspicuous.
+Evidence of this remains in Samarkand with the colossal mosque of Bibi Khanum, built in honor of Timur's Chinese wife.

 Unlike architecture, considerable change did occur in the decoration and ornamentation of structures and monuments.
-Although small bricks had been utilised during the Ghaznavid and Ghorid periods, a key innovation of the Timurids was the introduction of glazed and polychrome tiles.
-Colours began with turquoise, white and royal blue and were followed by a myriad of shades and pigments, with these arranged into complicated and intertwining geometrical girikhs or knots.
-Featured decor included floral motifs, depictions of mountains and clouds, and ornamentation inspired by Chinese art.
+Although small bricks had been utilized during the Ghaznavid and Ghorid periods, a key innovation of the Timurids was the introduction of glazed and polychrome tiles.
+Colors began with turquoise, white and royal blue and were followed by a myriad of shades and pigments, with these arranged into complicated and intertwining geometrical girikhs or knots.
+Featured designs included floral motifs, depictions of mountains and clouds, and ornamentation inspired by Chinese art.
 A preserved example of glazed tilework mihrab exists in the mosque of Hauz-i Karboz.